kaiser-rpg/KaiserRPG.github.io/pages/rule/gameplay/size.md

 permalink: rule_gameplay_size.html
 ---

 Size indicates your expected height and weight.
-To calculate it, add your Strength and Constitution Characteristics.
+To calculate it, add your [@stat Strength @] and [@stat Constitution @] Characteristics.

 {% include example.html content="A character with an 8 and 7 in those Characteristics would have a size score of 15." %}